fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 Given approximately 481 bytes/sector, 6400/481 = 13.3 sectors/track.

 The DOS 3.2 formatter only writes address fields.
-The data prolog and epilog aren't written until the first time a sector is written, so attempting to read new sectors will fail.
+The data prolog and epilog aren't written until the first time a sector is written, so attempting to read new sectors on a 13-sector disk will fail.

 On a 16-sector disk, each sector looks like this:
 ```